RafaelSterzinger/etmira-segmentation/README.md

 Finally, to preprocess the raw data for the training run:

-    python -m setup --use_labelled True
+    python -m data.setup --use_labelled True

-Additionally, run ```python -m setup --use_labelled False``` in order to set up the data for cross-pseudo-supervision experiments.
+Additionally, run ```python -m data.setup --use_labelled False``` in order to set up the data for cross-pseudo-supervision experiments.
 Note, however, that this will require lots of memory.

 ## Training